Risdar/Project-Brutality-Weapons-Pack/README.md

 Choose which Weapons Spawn or not!

-Randome Weapon Switcher by BROS_ETT_311:  Allows you to randomize the weapons in your hand at random intervals.
+Random Weapon Switcher by BROS_ETT_311:  Allows you to randomize the weapons in your hand at random intervals.

 Behold! by BobQuickSaveSmith: Allows you to revive upon death (works when alive as well); giving you a handful of weapons and random Boss Enemies to battle.